Duane-Wegner/Full-Stack-Developer/README.md

 ## 📚 Projects

-This portfolio includes the following certification projects (plus others):
+This portfolio includes the following certification projects (plus other projects):

 1. **Survey Form** (COMPLETED)